 The Comprehensive Library Master Plan outlines specific and coordinated upgrades and changes to Johnson County Library services, facilities and staffing for the next 20 years.

-Message from the Chair of the Library Board
+Message From Our Former Chair of the Library Board

 In 2015, Johnson County Library leadership approved the Comprehensive Library Master Plan (CLMP), a framework to guide the Library’s sustainable growth of services, operations, and facilities for the next 20 years and beyond.
 Developed in collaboration with County and Library staff, partners, community members and a team of consultants, the CLMP was guided by data and a deep examination of Library strategic, capital improvement and operations planning documents.
 Now, several years into that plan, the Johnson County community is seeing the benefits of this thoughtful guidance first-hand:

 - In 2018, the Library expanded into a new geographic area for the first time in over 20 years with the opening of the Monticello branch in western Shawnee.